MiguelCarrallo/tfg-k8s/README.md

 # Kubernetes Enterprise Environment – Final Degree Project
+> Design and implementation of a secure, observable and scalable Kubernetes infrastructure using Minikube and AWS EKS.

 This repository contains the implementation of a Kubernetes-based enterprise environment developed as part of a Final Degree Project.